sara-sabr/ITStrategy/_pages/en/product-fw-guidance.md

   <figcaption>Figure 3.
 Three types of change and their funding coverage</figcaption>
 </figure>

-Funding RUN activities continue to be used for “keeping the lights on”.
+Funding for RUN activities continues to be used for “keeping the lights on”.

 Projects are used to coordinate large change, such as changing the enterprise through a transformation or needing to coordinate change over multiple products.

 In between however, there is an opportunity to allow rapid, small, changes to software: enabling continuous improvements.
 Typically on existing business processes, to enhance user experience, and continuously address cyber security risks.

-A few things are necessary to enable such continuous improvements, which is the focus on this Directive and Standard.
+A few things are necessary to enable such continuous improvements, which is the focus of the [Directive](product-fw-directive.html) and [Standard](product-fw-standard.html).

 <figure>
 <a href="{{ site.baseurl }}/assets/images/product-roadmap-roles.png">